 * TRILOGY SPOILERS *

 Mya was understandable in her character to a certain degree.
 She was terrified and determined to find safety with her family, no matter what the cost.
 When a different human like creature murdered her companions in-front of her, she tried to escape him over and over until she couldn’t.
 The fact that he wanted to save her made it worth sticking with him.
 Again, this made sense.
 But when feelings for this strange creature emerged, it didn’t feel right.
-I’m all for beauty and the beast retellings, beauty falling in love with the beast, love them in-fact, but for some reason I just couldn’t swing with this one.
 Maybe I felt it was more her own survive instincts to stick with Drav than to be without him on her own.
 After a while she lost all self confidence and relied on him too much than she wanted to admit and went from being a strong independant woman to a self-centred weak one and I lost interest.

-I have to say, the settings were well written, you could place yourself at the scene of the infected apocalypse.
+I have to say, through out my ramblings, the authors did a great job at setting the scene, each area was well written, you could place yourself in the scene of the infected apocalypse.
 It was dark, creepy, eerie and the surroundings were well placed whether they were taking refuge in an abandoned house surrounded by the infected, running through the shadowed underground world being chased by hounds, or surviving at the army base, it was one of the aspects I really appreciated and brought the story to life.
 Overall though, without M.J.
 Haag on the cover, I probably wouldn’t have picked it up.